blackberry/KaBoom/README.md

 ## File extention
 The .bm file extension is used for Boom files.

-## Using Boom in MapReduce
-If you don't care about the details, and just want to read the files, use the BoomInputFormat.

-BoomInputFormat takes files as usual, and passes <LogLineData, Text> to the mapper.

-LogLineData is a class that wraps the timestamp, eventId and various metadata into an object.
-The Text is the text of the log line.

-If you need to get the timestamp and message for a log line, simply use

-    long timestamp = key.getTimestamp();
-    String message = value.toString();
-    String originalLogLine = myDateFormat.format(timestamp) + " " + message;

 ## Boom File Format
 A Boom file is a specific type of Avro [Object Container File](http://avro.apache.org/docs/1.6.3/spec.html#Object+Container+Files).
 Familiarize yourself with those docs before you keep going.